Science Rendezvous

 Pacific Museum of Earth

-Students from Vancouver Independent School of Science and Technology will show off their term project to redesign the Pacific Museum of Earth’s Omniglobe exhibit.
+Students from Vancouver Independent School of Science and Technology will show their redesign of the Pacific Museum of Earth’s Omniglobe exhibit.
 Then get up close and personal with some of the museum’s amazing mineral and fossil specimens!

 All ages